- By InspectorDon

 As you can see, it’s fairly easy to spot major hail damage.
 Small indentions into your shingles.
 What isn’t easy to spot is minor hail damage.

 Now the hail storm we had a few weeks ago here in Coweta left major hail damage.
 Even to some metal roofs!
 But like I said above, it’s the minor damage that can be hard to spot.
 Some insurance companies will just try and “replace” a few shingles if they suspect you’ve had minor damage.
 Others won’t.
 Again, check with your company!

-If you think you may have any kind of roof damage, give me a call and I’ll be happy to come out and take a look at it for you.
+If you think you may have any kind of roof damage, give me a call and I’ll be happy to come out and inspect your roof for you.
 If I can’t, then I can recommend someone who can.

 Don’t take someone else’s word that the roof is new, or a few years old or in perfect shape.
 Always have a professional check it out for you!